20/20: Top 20 Programming Lessons I've Learned in 20 Years

 - Beware the know-it-all, possessive coder, and the inexperienced coder

 Humble yourself when you meet these types of coders.
-The know-it-all tries to upstage you instead of working as a team player, the defensive coder created code that he doesn't want to share with anyone, and the inexperienced coder constantly asks for assistance every ten minutes where the finished code developed is yours, not theirs.
+The know-it-all tries to upstage you instead of working as a team player, the defensive coder created code that he takes extreme pride in and doesn't want to share with anyone, and the inexperienced coder constantly asks for help every ten minutes where the finished code developed is yours, not theirs.

 - No project is ever simple

 I've been asked by friends, family, and associates to just "whip something up for me."
 To "whip" up a program or web site, it takes planning from both parties to complete something that both sides can appreciate.
-If someone needs a 3-page web site with Microsoft Access from the start, it winds up becoming a 15-page web site with SQL Server, a forum, and a custom CMS (Content Management System).
+If someone needs a 3-page web site with Microsoft Access from the start, it winds up becoming a 15-page web site with SQL Server, a forum, and a custom CMS (Content Management System) with an administration backend.

 - Never take anything for granted

-If you take on a simple project, you may think that a certain section will be easy to complete.
-Don't think that even for a moment.
+If you take on a simple project, you may think a certain section will be easy to complete.
+Don't think like that for even a moment.
 Unless you have a class, component, or piece of code already coded...and has been tested thoroughly...and is in production from an existing project, don't think it will be easy.

 - Software is never finished

-A fellow programmer once told me that software is never finished, it's "temporarily completed."
+A fellow associate once told me that software is never finished, it's "temporarily completed."
 Sound advice.
 If the client is still using a program you wrote and has stood the test of time, chances are, you are still updating it, which isn't a bad thing.
-It keeps you working. :-)
+It just gives you more job security and keeps you working. :-)

 - Patience is definitely a virtue

-When clients, friends, or family members use a PC, they get frustrated and proceed to hit a component of the PC or storm off.
+When clients, friends, or family members use a PC, they get frustrated and hit the top of the PC or desk or storm off.
 I keep telling everyone, "you are controlling the computer not the other way around."
 You need to have a certain level of patience for programming computers.
 As soon as programmers understand what they did wrong, they look at it from the computers point of view and say, "Oh, that's why it was doing that."

 I hope this list of lessons learned have either inspired or provided a chuckle for some people.